top of page

 ### Illustrative Examples of Miscommunication

-In stark contrast, if you say, “It’s time to eat, kids,” you are clearly inviting the children to come and enjoy a meal.
-This version of the phrase, with the comma appropriately placed, transforms the entire sentence into a warm and welcoming invitation.
-It communicates a sense of togetherness and familial bonding, where the children are encouraged to gather around the table to share in the nourishment and joy of a meal.
-The inclusion of the comma not only clarifies the intent but also ensures that the message is received in the spirit it was meant to be conveyed.
+On the flip side, saying, “It’s time to eat, kids,” clearly invites the children to come and enjoy the meal.
+Adding that comma changes the whole sentence into a friendly invitation.
+It brings a sense of togetherness and family, encouraging everyone to gather around the table for a nice meal.
+The comma not only clears up any confusion but also makes sure the message is received just as it was intended.

 ### The Ripple Effect of Misunderstandings